Er dH

 Steps:

 • 1.
-Visual inspection: Remove freezer or fresh food rear interior panel (depending on model) to expose the evaporator coil.
-Look for a solid block of ice covering the coil, which indicates defrost failure.
+Visual inspection: Remove the freezer or fresh food rear interior panel (depending on model) to expose the evaporator coil.
+Look for a solid block of ice covering the coil, which indicates a defrost failure.

 Advertisements